 My story with Erbs Palsy

-My name is Matt Parsons and I was born with Erbs Palsy / Brachial Plexus Injury in my left arm.
+My name is Matt Parsons and I was born with Erb's Palsy / Brachial Plexus Injury in my left arm.
 I was a huge baby, almost 11lbs and I got stuck coming into the world.
 Due to the difficult birth, my left arm was left paralysed.
-After hours of physiotherapy and persistant determination, I regained arounf 75% movement back.
+After hours of physiotherapy and persistant determination, I regained around 75% movement back.

 When I was a kid I loved cricket.
-I worked so hard at improving my game and it was m ydream to play professionsl.
+I worked so hard at improving my game and it was my dream to play professionally.
 One year my coach sent me for county trials, but sadly I didn't get into the team.
-The following year I went again and after hours of practice I made the squad!
+The following year I tried again and after hours of practice I finally made the squad!
 I ended up playing county cricket as a teenager, despite being told I'd never catch a ball.

-I have recently set up a blog documenting my journey with Erbs Palsy, showing the exercises and stretches I do to strengthen my arm.
+I've recently set up a blog documenting my journey with Erbs Palsy, showing the exercises and stretches I do to strengthen my arm.
 The blog also has articles written by other people living with Erbs.
 I offer mentoring for people with Erbs Palsy to help them get one step closer to their goals.
-Hopefully working together we can beat BPI.
+I'm in the process of filming a documentary about living with Erb's Palsy and I'm meeting people from around the world and getting to know how it effects them both physically and mentally.
+Hopefully working together we can raise awareness and beat BPI.